Saluev/suppgram/docs/features/customizing_texts.md

 It has a lot of members, see [source code](https://github.com/Saluev/suppgram/blob/master/suppgram/texts/interface.py) for details.

-Suppgram also provides out-of-the-box text pack for English and Russian languages.
+Suppgram provides out-of-the-box text packs for English and Russian languages.
+These texts are intentionally bland to fit all more or less, so you should probably consider tailoring them to your needs.

 ::: suppgram.texts.en.EnglishTextProvider
     handler: python
     options:
       show_root_heading: true
       show_source: false
+      show_bases: false
       heading_level: 2

 ::: suppgram.texts.ru.RussianTextProvider